justiceo/spectest/README.md

 ### Randomizing test order

 Use the `--randomize` flag or set `randomize: true` in `fest.config.js` to shuffle tests that share the same `order` value.
 This helps catch hidden dependencies without changing the overall order of distinct groups.

+### Bailing on first failure

+Pass the `--bail` flag or set `bail: true` in `fest.config.js` to stop executing lower-order test groups once a failure is detected.
+Any remaining tests are marked as skipped in the summary.